arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Some classes consist of little more than a main method, in which data and methods defined in other classes are accessed and used.
 These classes are sometimes referred to as program **entry points**.
 Small client classes are a very common part of software development; they are used to test components of (often quite large) systems of software.

+Most of the classes we've written so far have been client classes.

 ## Class Variables and Constants

 Constants and variables can be declared and initialized in the class body.